LDTI-UON/learning_tools_integration/README.md

 ## Steps

-1. Download and install a webserver (Apache is recommended), PHP 7+, mySQL 5.5+, git and [ExpressionEngine Core CMS](https://store.ellislab.com/#ee-core)
+1. Download and install a webserver (Apache is recommended), PHP 7+, mySQL 5.5+, git and [ExpressionEngine Core CMS](https://store.ellislab.com/#ee-core) for learning purposes only.
+You will need to get the full version if you are a not-fpr-profit or for-profit organisation.

     _There are countless resources on the web to install the above.
 The suggested items are all open source or free_